 #7.
 Creating Costume Responses In Alexa:

 One of the most fun things to do with Alexa is to set up custom responses.
 Just head over to blueprints. amazon.com and sign in using the Amazon account linked with your Alexa device.
-Under the Featured Blueprints section, click on Custom Q&A, then Make Your Own.
+Under the Featured Blueprints section, click-on Custom Q&A, then Make Your Own.
 This is one of the most effective ways to personalize Alexa the way you need.

 Now, simply type a question and the answer that you want.
-You can set up as many custom responses that you want, and this will replace any programming that Alexa already has for those particular questions.
+You can set up as many custom responses as you want, and this will replace any programming that Alexa already has for those particular questions.
 Do note that the question has to be asked clearly for Alexa to understand, so do not use complicated words for the custom responses.
 For more tips, details on using blueprints, IFTTT integration, and making your own custom skills read this story: “How To Build A Custom Amazon Alexa Skill, Step-By-Step: My Favorite Chess Player” by Uros Ralevic.

 Thanks for reading this article.
 Please read more such interesting articles here and let us know your thoughts.